 Throughout the school year, we ensure parents are properly informed of all school matters through a variety of communication strategies.
 Primarily, students receive written notices from the main office during homeroom on a weekly basis.
 We encourage students to place these notices in their homework folders for parents to review.
 We also mail important notices home throughout the school year to the address listed on file.
-In an effort to improve parent communication, the school also sends out email, phone, and text message blasts with important notices.
-As such, please ensure your mailing address, email address and phone numbers are up to date in order to receive up to date and timely information.
+To ensure effective parent communication, the school also sends out email, phone, and text message blasts with important notices.
+As such, please ensure your mailing address, email address and phone numbers are up-to-date in order to receive information in a timely manner.